-We have audited the Clearview Local School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of the Clearview Local School District's major federal programs for the year ended June 30, 2015.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal programs.
+We have audited the Clearview Local School District, Lorain County, Ohio's (the District) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2017.
+The District's major federal program is identified in the Summary of Auditor's Results section of the accompanying schedule of findings.